 Peel and cut all veggies into chunks.
 Boil everything for 30 minutes and puree.

 I had a bowl and left a bowl for my husbands lunch tomorrow.
 There was enough left to fill three 32oz jars.
+They are all the same color, they just look different due to the lighting.

 I didn't know what to do with the pulp so I enlisted the help from some friends.
 Throw it in soups or casseroles or cookies or crackers.
 They pretty much said to put it wherever you can fit it.
 I found a recipe for a raw basil cracker, which I will attempt once I get to that stage.
 It sounds absolutely divine.